SSWConsulting/SSW.Rules.Content/rules/azure-budgets/rule.md

 ![Figure: Good example - Budgets have been set up 😎](viewbudget.png)
 :::

-### Cost alerts - Make sure you know something has gone wrong!
+### Cost alerts - Make sure you know something has gone wrong

 Once a budget is set up, cost alerts are the next important part for monitoring costs.
 Cost alerts define the notifications that are sent out when budget thresholds are being exceeded.
 For example, it might be set to send out an alert at 50%, 75%, 100% and 200%.